Nautilus/Samba & GUI freeze and kernel panic when going to local mounted share while/after copying

 What do the CIFS VFS errors indicate?

-#6 Updated by ccondrup almost 10 years ago
+#6 Updated by ccondrup over 10 years ago

 This is an old workstation which was not a stock one, but has been running fine for 3-4 years.